Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

 \subsection{Comparison with Conventional ADCs}

-To demonstrate the advantage of a modulo ADC with 1-bit folding side information over a conventional ADC, we first derive the MSE of a conventional $b$-bit ADC under the non-subtractive dithered quantization framework.
-We compare the modulo ADC and conventional ADC under the same bit budget used for amplitude quantization.
+To demonstrate the advantage of a modulo ADC with 1-bit folding information over a conventional ADC, we first derive the MSE of a conventional $b$-bit ADC under a non-subtractive dithered quantization framework.
+We compared the modulo ADC and the conventional ADC under the same bit budget used for amplitude quantization.
 For a triangle dither $d[n] \in\left(-\frac{2\lambda}{2^b},+\frac{2\lambda}{2^b}\right)$, the ADC parameter $\lambda$ should be set to $\lambda = \left(1+\frac{1}{2^b}\right)\|f(t)\|_{\infty}$.
 After digital filtering, the quantization noise power (which is also the MSE) becomes